Welcome to Edition 47 of Trust The Doc. Please visit and ‘like’ the Trust The Doc Facebook page and follow us on Twitter and Instagram.

 Epic & Cinematic

-Debris Discsaka James from Derbyshire is becoming a regular in this blog as well as on my Trust The Doc TV show where, on 7th July, you will be able to see the video for No Fear.
-It is another epic slice of synth-soaked cinematic Pop ….
+Debris Discsaka James from Derbyshire is becoming a regular in this blog as well as on my Trust The Doc TV show where, from 7th July, you were able to see the video for No Fear.
+It is another epic slice of synth-soaked cinematic Pop in which James’s dexterous tenor range vocals soar and swoop over a lush arrangement topped by a cracking melody.

 It is difficult to know what section to review a trio like Survibers in.
 Katrina, Francis and Aniff are back with another slick, slightly ethereal downtempo groover called Always which has a foot in the club scene but is too laid back and psychedelic to be EDM.
 Katrina’s appealing voice floats and flutters effortlessly over swirling synths, consisten beat and fluid sounds.
 Music you can chill to or get up and groove to.
 Works either way.